hack-bar/hack-bar.github.io/index.md

 **[https://tickets.hackbar.ch/hackbar/revision23](https://tickets.hackbar.ch/hackbar/revision23)**

 During lunch & dinner time, we will serve a self-cooked meal - be sure to give indications on your participations while ordering your ticket.
+These are not Revision tickets, the remote Revision tickets are sold separately.

 ## // Cost of Entry
 None, we do however accept donations to make the whole event possible and do have a cool donor bracelet waiting for you (i.e. you can pay what you think the event is worth to you).